Tasty Recipes for the Home Cook

 • This recipe is an adaptation of Baker Bettie’s Country White Sandwich Bread.

-• Recipe can be halved to produce just one loaf.
+• The recipe can be halved to produce just one loaf.
 Just decrease all the ingredients by half and use only 1/2 teaspoon of sugar when proofing the yeast.

-• Over kneading dough is hard to do by hand, but it’s easier to do with a stand mixer.
-Over kneaded dough will be stiff, tough, and resists reshaping.
+• Over-kneading dough is hard to do by hand, but it’s easier to do with a stand mixer.
+The over-kneaded dough will be stiff, tough, and resist reshaping.
 I recommend checking for doneness early and frequently when using a stand mixer.
-Use the look and feel of the dough, the poke test, and window pane test as guidelines.
+Use the look and feel of the dough, the poke test, and the window pane test as guidelines.
 Those queues are more accurate indicators of properly kneaded dough than the time spent on kneading.

 • To fix a dry dough, add a teaspoon of water at a time until it starts to look smooth.

-• Optional: To create a warm environment for the dough to rise in and to decrease the rise time about 25%, turn the oven to the lowest setting.
+• Optional: To create a warm environment for the dough to rise in and to decrease the rise time by about 25%, turn the oven to the lowest setting.
 Shut it off when the temp reaches 100° F. Place the covered bowl with the dough in the oven for the first and second rise.
-Remove the the bowl 10 minutes before the end of the second rise and allow the dough to finish proofing at room temperature.
-Preheat the oven for baking the bread.
+Remove the bowl 10 minutes before the end of the second rise and allow the dough to finish proofing at room temperature.
+Preheat the oven to bake the bread.
 You want to have the oven ready as soon as the dough is ready to go in.

 Keywords:Vegetarian, Baking, Bread, Yeast Bread, Scallion, Garlic, Grilled Cheese, Dough, Proofing